-The Group leases land and buildings for its office of space and stores.
-The leases of office space typically run for a period of 2 to 5 years, and stores for 5 to 10 years.
+The Group leases land and buildings for its office, stores and plant.
+The leases of office typically run for a period of 2 to 8 years, stores for 5 to 10 years and plant for 30 years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.